micheltank/crypto-price-alert/README.md

 ## Commands

-- for run application asap you can use docker-compose, as the images are already builded and uploaded to docker hub:
+- for run application asap you can use docker-compose, as the images have already been built and uploaded to docker hub:
 ```shell
     make docker_compose
 ```